Ramadan 2020 UK

 The first is suhoor, the pre-dawn meal - Muslims will generally wake up, often half asleep, in the early hours of the morning to eat or drink something as energy for the rest of the day.

-After a long day of fasting - in 2019, Ramadan in the UK, as well as many other European countries, will last approximately 20 hours, due to the summer timings - Muslims finally get to eat again when the sunsets.
+After a long day of fasting - in 2020, Ramadan in the UK, as well as many other European countries, will last approximately 1hours, due to the spring timings - Muslims finally get to eat again when the sun sets.

 This is called the iftar meal.